-Many contractors work together and need access to the same piece of equipment and system.
-To save time and decrease costs, identify which contractors get access to the equipment first.
-For each piece of equipment or system, list the contractors needing access and what their priority is.
-Consider a pre-shutdown coordination meeting or call including all contractors working on critical equipment.
+Presently, many contractors work together and need access to the same piece of equipment and system.
+When the goal is to save time and decrease costs, identify which contractors get access to the equipment first.
+For example, for each piece of equipment or system, list the contractors needing access and what their priority is.
+Another key point is to consider a pre-shutdown coordination meeting or call including all contractors working on critical equipment.

-Use this as a guideline to create your shutdown schedule.
-Have contingency plans ready to go if issues are found upon inspection.
+Henceforth, use this as a guideline to create your shutdown schedule.
+Before inspections create contingency plans that are ready to go if issues are found.
 Have your list of lower priority items for contractors that complete scope ahead of schedule.
-If you brought in the materials ahead of time, some items that didn’t make the cut may still be completed.
+Also if you brought in the materials ahead of time, some items that didn’t make the cut may still be completed.